mediaProduct2017/blog_english/2NBCE.md

 $$ probabilities = softmax(logits) $$

 Where "probabilities" is a matrix of $L \times n$.
+During forward process, probabilities are what we want.
+During backward process, probabilities will be put in the log part in cross entropy.

 Assume the length of a sentence is 10 (the sentence has 10 words) and the dimension of word embedding is 8, for the self attention of this sentence, Q is a matrix of $10 \times 8$, and so is K and V. Therefore, $\frac{QK^T}{\sqrt{d_k}}$ is a matrix of 10*10.